Booze33/ouasamine/README.md

 ### Full-Stack Developer

 - I am currently a full-time student at [Microverse](https://www.microverse.org) 💻
-- I liked coding since I was a kid 💞
+- I started coding when I was a kid 💞
-- I have a bachelor's degree in electronics
+- I am a college graduate in Electronics engineering
 - I am open to new opportunities

 Contact me on [LinkedIn](https://www.linkedin.com/in/amine-ouassef/).